kasper-piskorski/docs/pages/documentation/3-core-api/advanced-schema-definition.md

 keywords: core, schema
 last_updated: August 23, 2016
 tags: [core-api, java]
-summary: "Demonstrates how to create an Advanced schema for a Mindmaps knowledge graph."
+summary: "Demonstrates how to create an advanced schema for a Mindmaps knowledge graph."
 sidebar: documentation_sidebar
 permalink: /documentation/core-api/advanced-schema-definition.html
 folder: documentation
 ---

 This document introduces some advanced schema concepts, which you can use to create more expressive Mindmaps graphs.
-It is recommend that you read our document about [defining a simple schema](simple-schema-definition.html) before continuing.
+We recommend that you read our document about [defining a simple schema](simple-schema-definition.html) before continuing.

 Here, we also discuss creating a graph which supports Mindmaps reasoning and inference features.

-## Sub Classing Types
+## Sub-Classing Types

-Let's say we wanted to model a graph which encapsulates films and tv shows, as well as the actors who can play in them.
+Let's say we wanted to model a graph that encapsulates films and tv shows, as well as the actors who can play in them.
 The naive way to do this would be as follows:

 Create the Entity types: